Need help with research or using the library? Chat, call, email, or text the Reference Desk.

 The Library's group study rooms are intended to support academic work by groups of students, staff, and faculty working on projects or studying together.
 They are not intended for use as individual study carrels or commercial purposes (e.g. private office space, the sale or solicitation of goods).

-The Library offers 33 study rooms, five of which are reserveable:
+The Library offers 33 study rooms, nine of which are reserveable:

 A valid UCCS ID card is required to reserve a study room.
 Community patrons and students from other schools are not allowed to place room reservations.

 Reservations must be made by library closing time the day before the room is needed.
 Reservations are made in 1/2 hour increments, with a limit of 3 hours per day.
 Time extensions can be requested and will be granted at the discretion of Circulation staff.
 Reservations may be made up to one month in advance.
 Patrons are limited to two reservations per week.

 Reservations are made by contacting the Circulation Desk at 719-255-3296, or in person at the main Circulation Desk.
 Patrons wishing to make a reservation will be asked to give their name, library card number, the number of persons in their group, and a contact phone number.

 Reservations can also be made through email at email@example.com.
 You must include: